mlflow/mlflow/docs/source/llms/deployments/index.rst

 This allows users to integrate their own language model services with the MLflow Deployments Server.

-To create a custom plugin, you need to implement a Provider class that inherits from ``mlflow.deployments.server.providers.BaseProvider``, and a Config class that inherits from ``mlflow.deployments.server.base_models.ProviderConfigModel``.
+To create a custom plugin, you need to implement a Provider class that inherits from ``mlflow.deployments.server.providers.BaseProvider``, and a Config class that inherits from ``mlflow.deployments.server.base_models.ConfigModel``.

 .. code-block:: python
     :caption: Example